risc0/risc0/website/docs/zkvm/developer-guide/zkvm-specification.md

 We extend the `RV32IM` ISA by using the `ECALL` instruction.
 We do this in order to add instructions that are specific to zero knowledge computing.

-The zkVM does not support interrupts or exceptions and there is no built-in notion of a scheduler.
+The zkVM does not support interrupts and there is no built-in notion of a scheduler.
 The zkVM runs programs using a single-thread environment without preemption, so there is also no support for atomic instructions.
+If the execution raises an exception such as an unaligned access, the execution terminates without executing exception handlers.

 ## zkVM Memory Layout